biggora/bootstrap-ajax-typeahead/README.md

 For simple autocomplete use cases, the typeahead component [Bootstrap][bootstrap] provides should suffice.
 However, if you'd prefer to take advantage of some of the advance features typeahead.js provides, here's what you'll need to do to integrate typeahead.js with Bootstrap:

 * If you're customizing Bootstrap, exclude the typeahead component.
-If you're depending on the standard *bootstrap.js*, ensure *typeahead.js* is loaded after it.
+If you're depending on the standard *bootstrap.js*, ensure *bootstrap-typeahead.js* is loaded after it.
 * The DOM structure of the dropdown menu used by typeahead.js differs from the DOM structure of the Bootstrap dropdown menu.
-You'll need to load some [additional CSS][typeahead.js-bootstrap.css] in order to get the typeahead.js dropdown menu to fit the default Bootstrap theme.
+You'll need to load some [additional CSS][typeahead-bootstrap.css] in order to get the bootstrap-typeahead.js dropdown menu to fit the default Bootstrap theme.

 Browser Support
 ---------------